New Mexico extends lockdown for town that’s a US hot spot

 “Our concern was all of these people coming into town, that we’re going to spread it,” he said Wednesday.
 “We don’t want them taking it home to their families.”

-Health officials reported four new COVID-19 deaths in McKinley County on Wednesday and 63 new infections — the highest tallies among New Mexico’s 33 counties.
+Health officials reported two new COVID-19 deaths in McKinley County on Thursday and 65 new infections — the highest tallies among New Mexico’s 33 counties.

 The county is home to about 72,000 residents, including indigenous Zuni Pueblo and parts of the Navajo Nation.